Asinine-Labs/Alius6502_ROM/README.md

 The code is written in 6502 assembly and it's designed to compile with vasm http://sun.hasenbraten.de/vasm/.

 ### **Windows**
-&nbsp;&nbsp;To get the correct executable, click "Last Release Binaries", and then click on the "vasm6502_oldstyle_Win64.zip".
+&nbsp;&nbsp;To get the correct executable, go to http://sun.hasenbraten.de/vasm, click "Last Release Binaries", and then click on the "vasm6502_oldstyle_Win64.zip".

 &nbsp;&nbsp;Unzip it, and then move the folder "vasm6502_oldstyle_Win64" to your Desktop for easy acess.